microsoft/satellite-imagery-labeling-tool/docs/Project-builder.md

 # Project Builder tool

-The project builder is the tool used by a project administrator to define a labeling project and break it up into a set of smaller sub-tasks that can be assigned to a group of people who will do the labeling.
+The project builder is the tool used by a project administrator to define a labeling project.
+In the project builder, administrators can also break the project up into a set of smaller sub-tasks that can be assigned to a group of people who will do the labeling.

 ![Project builder tool screenshot](assets/example-user-instructions.png)